A Volta do Filho Pródigo

 Further south is the tomb of the Sun –

-The huge Mesa, where can be seen
+The huge mesa, where can be seen

 At sunset, should you be able to see,